lowcodeunit/public-web-blog/docs/articles/2022/september/2022-09-30-five-great-drives-to-see-aspens-change-colors-in-colorado.md

 By [signing up for a free Fathym account](https://www.fathym.com/dashboard/forecast), now anyone can plan their fantastic fall drive trips with ease and know what to expect in terms of the weather.

-Here’s an example of pRoadject and Habistack working together to show what the weather will be like on Trail Ridge Road in Rocky Mountain National Park on Sat.
+Here’s an example of Proadject and Habistack working together to show what the weather will be like on Trail Ridge Road in Rocky Mountain National Park on Sat.
 Oct 1, 2022:

 ![](https://www.fathym.com/img/estestograndlake.png)